-Internet Cafes - You can find these all over Mexico, and they are important if you want to send documents that are too long Winlink and SailMail or photos.
-But they aren't cheap.
+Internet Cafes - You can find these all over Mexico, and they are important if you want to send documents that are too long Winlink and SailMail, or photos.
+(Winlink and SailMail do not handle graphics, only text.)

 Warning!
 One of the great reasons to go cruising is to get away from the overload of information.
 While trying a 'no money month', why not try an 'incommunicado month' too?